 It’s clear, it is simply not enough to tell students just how magical reading is.
 If we really want them to take this idea on board, then we need to take them on reading adventures in the classroom so that they can experience the magic of reading directly for themselves.
 But how do we do this if we are pressed for time?
 Here are three ideas to get you started.

 1. Trigger students’ natural curiosity

-Then, when your ten minutes are up, explain that unfortunately it’s time to pack up.
-Stress that you don’t have time to finish off the story but that you are glad to lend them the book should they want to find out how the story ends… If you have chosen a story that appeals to your students’ characteristics and curiosity, then you’ll soon find that you have a waiting line to take the book home!
+Then, when your ten minutes are up, explain that unfortunately, it’s time to pack up.
+Stress that you don’t have time to finish the story today, but that you are glad to lend them the book should they want to find out how the story ends.
+If you have chosen a story that appeals to your students’ characteristics and curiosity, then you’ll soon find that you have a waiting line to take the book home!

 As children arrive, get them to pick up a book, sit down and read quietly until you show them the signal that it’s time to start working.
 It is absolutely fundamental that you mirror this and read your own book so that students will buy into the activity.
 Don’t allow students to interrupt your reading time and ask you a question or even give you an important note from their parents.
 If this happens, explain that you are busy reading now and that they should come back when you have finished.